GabrielParle/Derailleur_Hangers_vue_frontend/README.md

 > Derailleur hanger id
 >
 Front end for the derailleur hanger app uses vue js router and makes requests to the api (express_derailleur api) using axios.
+The live version is hosted on surge here https://squalid_hanger_test.surge.sh/ (sometimes db takes a few seonds to load).
 ## Build Setup

 ``` bash